 The demand to release equity from property under 55 increased in 2022 and will likely increase further in 2023.
 A high loan to value in one lump sum will give you more cash but may be difficult to qualify for, especially at the lowest rates.

 How Equity Release Mortgage Brokers Can Help You Release Money and Save

-Releasing equity from your home is not a decision to take lightly.
+Releasing equity from your home is not a decision to take lightly, and we always recommend talking to an equity release adviser or your own independent financial adviser.
 Equity release through a lifetime mortgage is payable for the rest of your life.
 Using a home reversion plan has its advantages and drawbacks too.

 If you’re under 55 and want to release equity from your property, alternative financing methods can be explored across the whole market.